cbrianball/ts-odata-client/README.md

 2.0 introduces a number of breaking changes.
 The primary breaking changes are with the `filter`, `orderBy` and `orderByDescending` methods on the `ODataQuery` type.

 ### filter
-  This method still accepts a `BooleanPredicateBuilder<T>` as an argument; however, the method signature alternative has now changed, instead of a `FilterBuilder` object, the provided argument for the method is now an `EntityProxy`.
+  This method still accepts a `BooleanPredicateBuilder<T>` as an argument; however, the method signature alternative has now changed; instead of a `FilterBuilder` object, the provided argument for the method is now an `EntityProxy`.
 The best way to demonstrate the difference is with an example.

   ```typescript
   const userQuery = ...